Trump and McCabe. Photos: Getty Images

-Here's a look at McCabe's tumultuous relationship with Trump since that time.
+Here's a look at McCabe's tumultuous relationship with Trump since then.

 - May 11: McCabe testifies before the Senate Intelligence Committee as acting director on the state of the Russia probe.